Automattic/newspack-tecnavia/PUBLISHERS.md

 1. Newspack.
 2. Woocommerce.
-3. Woocommerce Subscriptions.
-4. Woocommerce Memberships.
+3. Woocommerce Subscriptions or Woocommerce Memberships or both (If you want to restrict access to the e-Edition behind a subscriptions or memberships).

-Please install, activate and configure the above plugins before activating and configuing this plugin.
+Please install, activate and configure the above plugins before activating and configuring this plugin.

 ## Installation
 1. **Download the Plugin**: